The Final Battle (Once Upon a Time): In Storybrooke and the Enchanted Forest

 Fiona stops by the pawn shop to see Gideon, with the knowledge of Emma regaining her belief, and reveals that she has reclaimed Gideon's heart with the curse.
-She orders Gideon to recover her own wand, which she uses to decipher the mysterious writings that Henry had scribbled.
+She orders Gideon to recover her own wand, which she uses to decipher the mysterious writings that Henry had scribbled, then sends him to kill Emma.
 When Gold confronts Fiona about her plans, she tells her son that once the Final Battle is won, she would be able to allow Gold to have both love and power.
 Gold tells her that it would come with a steep price, as he secretly slips Fiona's wand into his hand, subduing her.
-Fiona tells Gold that she had deciphered Henry's writing, having also given Gideon one final command - to kill Emma, and that even if she dies, Gideon will still be forced to carry it out.
+Fiona tells Gold that she had deciphered Henry's writing, having also given Gideon one final command – to kill Emma, and that even if she dies, Gideon will still be forced to carry it out.
 Gold decides to test this and kills Fiona with her own wand, breaking the curse.
 This causes Snow, David, Regina, Hook and Zelena to be transported back to Storybrooke whilst the other refugees are returned to their own realms, while Emma and the residents of Storybrooke regain their memories.
 Soon afterwards, Belle returns to Gold and comforts him over his actions, while Gideon confronts Emma with the Hrunting in his hand.

 Both Gold and Belle set off to search for Gideon's heart.
 Henry helps Emma escape from Gideon with Emma placing a protection spell to contain him temporarily.
 The others realize that Fiona has crafted the perfect trap: if Gideon kills Emma, light will be destroyed, and if Emma kills Gideon, she will turn dark and light will still be destroyed.
 Regina consoles Emma and encourages her to find another way like she always does.
 Emma attempts to hold off Gideon, as Gold finds Gideon's heart.
 Once he finds it, he is tempted by a manifestation of the Darkness, which takes the form of his Enchanted Forest counterpart, Rumplestiltskin.
 The manifestation tells him to let Gideon kill Emma so he can finally have it all.
 Gold resists the temptation and tries to use Gideon's heart to stop him from killing Emma, however, Fiona's spell keeps him from doing so.
 Back at the intersection, Emma and Gideon fight with Emma acknowledging her role as the Savior.
 Realizing what she must do, Emma surrenders and Gideon apologizes and runs her through, releasing an enormous blast of light magic, ending the Final Battle and causing Gideon to disappear.